No Novak yet, but the rest of tennis is preparing for the Australian Open - ExBulletin

 Williams’ 23rd major singles title and most recent came at the Australian Open in 2017.

-And for the first time in 24 years, no Williams sister will be in action at Melbourne Park.
+And for the first time since 1997, no Williams sister will be in action at Melbourne Park.
 Venus Williams, 41, has not played since August due to a leg injury.

 Sources